Head-to-Head · Updated May 2026

 Japan

 Japan's food culture is one of humanity's great achievements.
 The country holds more Michelin stars than France, and at every price level the quality and precision is staggering.
 Omakase sushi (chef's choice tasting menu) at a ten-seat counter is among the world's finest dining experiences.
-But Japan also excels at democratic food: tonkotsu ramen from a Fukuoka street stall ($8), a tonkatsu set lunch in Osaka ($10), takoyaki octopus balls from a festival stall, a Lawson convenience store onigiri at 2am — all are genuinely delicious in a way that surprises Western visitors used to convenience store food as a last resort.
+But Japan also excels at democratic food: tonkotsu ramen from a Fukuoka street stall ($8), a tonkatsu set lunch in Osaka ($10), takoyaki octopus balls from a festival stall, a Lawson convenience store onigiri at 2am, all are genuinely delicious.
 Regional variation is enormous: Osaka's street food culture (okonomiyaki, kushikatsu, takoyaki), Kyoto's kaiseki multi-course dining, Hokkaido's dairy and seafood, Tokyo's everything.

 Korean BBQ table with samgyeopsal pork belly on a charcoal grill surrounded by banchan side dishes and soju